coryarcangel/coryarcangel.com/_things-i-made/2012-150-carnegie-brochure.md

 medium: Booklet
 dims:
 pitch:
-ps: "<p>​Brochure made for a show at the Carnegie Museum.
+ps: "​Brochure made for a show at the Carnegie Museum.
 Unknown edition.
 Not for sale or available outside of the show.&nbsp;"
 live_url:
 related:
 youtube: